Summer Kit Test 2020 & Other Stuff

 The Machine Belt Bag is made from rot-proof nylon Cordura.
 The yellow pull tab versions (currently both Blue) are 500D and weigh (185g) and have a lighter PU inner coating.
 The red pull tab (currently Grey) version is 1000D and has a slightly heavier PU inner coating and weighs (220g).
 In terms of overall strength, once you get into the 400D+ fabric weight there's very little incremental load-strength benefit (500D is more than capable of carrying well over 10kg loads, far more than you could stuff into a Machine Belt Bag).

-Store News (Caps & Bargain Buckets)
+Store News (Caps, Belts and Bargain Buckets)

 We now stock three caps, all of which we rate highly (two of which are "official" recommendations).